 We identified the top 20 brands with the highest streaming spend in January 2023.
 So where were the leaders putting their dollars?

 McDonald’s was in third place for top spend across all platforms—also nabbing the title of biggest Hulu spender.
 Verizon was the second-highest spender overall, and the number one spender on Vix.
 Despite that emergence, Paramount+ claimed the majority of their streaming spend.
-And in the #1 spot, State Farm is our top AVOD spender in January, with the greatest chunk of their streaming spend going to HBO Max.
+And in the number one spot, State Farm is our top AVOD spender in January, with the greatest chunk of their streaming spend going to HBO Max.

 That said, the trend of broad platform diversity may be manifesting amongst brands, and the implications aren’t so easy to forecast just yet.